A pontoon boat gets a serious stereo upgrade

 The stock receiver wasn't bad, but we needed a marine receiver with more functionality and more preamp outputs for this system.
 We chose Infinity's INFPRV450 digital media receiver because it has three sets of preamp outputs.
 We added an Infinity INFMC30 color wired remote that's mounted just below the rear swim deck.

 With built-in Bluetooth connectivity®, Tim will be able to cue up music using his smartphone or a music player, which means there's no need for a bulky box of CDs.
 The INFPRV450 is also compatible with SiriusXM tuner (sold separately) and, while there isn't one on this boat, NMEA 2000 systems.
 Check out our informative article if you want to learn more about NMEA 2000.

-The Garmin echoMAP Plus 73SV can be mounted in or on your boat's dash
+Chartplotters like this Garmin model can be mounted in or on your boat's dash

 Adding a chartplotter for fishing days